davidtheclark/list-selectors/README.md

 As with the standalone function, you feed it globs of files and options.
 In this case, though, no callback: the output is converted to a string with `JSON.stringify()` and written to `stdout`.
 So you can read it in your terminal or pipe it to a file or another process.

+*Important note*: If you use `!` or other special characters in your file globs, make sure that you wrap the glob in quotation marks or else your terminal will get flummoxed.
+See the last example below.

 #### Flags

 * `-p` or `--pretty`: This will add line breaks and tabs to make the JSON more legible, if your goal is to read it with human eyes.